EBI - Risk Assessment

 Annual return and probability of loss

-A slightly different question refers to the range of the return that could be obtained in a year.
-Knowing the probability distribution of the annual return allows us to estimate the probability of having a negative return during a specific period.
-As before, bootstrapping was applied to randomly select four quarterly returns from the retrospective and prospective periods separately, and these were used to generate annual returns.
+A slightly different question adresses the range of possible annual returns.
+Knowing the distribution of annual returns enables us to estimate the likelihood of a negative outcome in a given year.
+As before, we applied bootstrapping to randomly select four quarterly returns from the retrospective and prospective periods, treated separately, and used these to generate annual returns.

-Data from the prospective sample indicate that the probability of having a positive return over a 4-quarter period is 90.6%.
-In other words, the probability of suffering a loss in any year is 9.4% (CI 7.7% - 11.2%).
+Data from the prospective sample indicate that the probability of having a positive return over a four-quarter period is 87.3%.
+In other words, the probability of incurring a loss in any given year is 12.7% (CI 11.1% - 14.4%).

-The figure below shows the annual probability of loss estimated at the end of each quarter since 2020q1 (before the Covid-19 pandemic the estimated probabilty was close to zero).
-The probabilty has moved between 6.6% and 10.8% since the pandemic.
+The figure below shows the annual probability of loss estimated at the end of each quarter since 2020 Q1 (before the Covid-19 pandemic, the estimated probability was close to zero).
+Since the onset of the pandemic, the probability has moved between 6.6% and 12.7%.

-The figure below shows the annual probability of loss estimated at the end of each quarter since 2020q1 (before the Covid-19 pandemic the estimated probabilty was close to zero).
-The probabilty has moved between 6.6% and 10.8% since the pandemic.
+The figure below shows the annual probability of loss estimated at the end of each quarter since 2020 Q1 (before the Covid-19 pandemic, the estimated probability was close to zero).
+Since the onset of the pandemic, the probability has moved between 6.6% and 12.7%.